Set-based value operators for non-stationary Markovian environments: Introduction

-\textbf{Contributions}.
-For compact sets of finite state MDP parameter uncertainties, we propose the set-extensions of \emph{value operators}: a general class of contraction operators that are order-preserving on the space of value functions and Lipschitz in the space of MDP parameters.
-We prove the existence of compact \emph{fixed point sets} of the set-based value operators and show that the set-based value iteration converges.
+\textbf{Contributions}. \change{For environmental nonstationarity bounded by compact sets, } we propose the set-extensions of \emph{value operators}: a general class of contraction operators that \change{extends the Bellman operator and the policy evaluation operator. } We prove the existence of compact \emph{fixed point sets} of the set-based value operators and show that the set-based value iteration converges.
 In a non-stationary Markovian environment, standard value iteration may not converge.
 However, we can show that the point-to-set distance of the resulting value function trajectory to the fixed point set always goes to zero in the limit.
 We derive a \emph{containment condition} that is sufficient for the fixed point sets to contain their own extremal elements.
 Within robust MDPs, we show that the containment condition generalizes the rectangularity condition, such that the optimal worst-case policy, or the robust policy, exists when the containment condition is satisfied.
 We then derive the relationship between the fixed point sets of 1) the set-based optimistic policy evaluation operator, 2) the set-based robust policy evaluation operator, and 3) the set-based Bellman operator.
 Given a value operator and a compact MDP parameter uncertainty set, we present an algorithm that computes the bounds of the corresponding fixed point set and derive its convergence guarantees.
 Finally, we apply our results to the wind-assisted navigation of high altitude platform systems relevant to space exploration~\cite{wolf2010probabilistic} and show that our algorithms can be used to derive policies with better guarantees.

 \textbf{Related research}.
 MDP with parameter uncertainty is well studied in robust control and reinforcement learning.
 In control theory, the worst-case cost-to-go with respect to state-decoupled parameter uncertainties is derived via a minmax variation of the Bellman operator in~\cite{givan2000bounded,iyengar2005robust,nilim2005robust,wiesemann2013robust}.
 The cost-to-go under parameter uncertainty with coupling between states and time steps is similarly bounded in~\cite{mannor2016robust,goyal2022robust}.
 The effect of statistical uncertainty on the optimal cost-to-go is studied in~\cite{nilim2005robust,mannor2016robust,wiesemann2013robust,yang2017convex}.
 Recently, MDP with parameter uncertainty has gained traction in the reinforcement learning community due to the presence of uncertainty in real world problems such as traffic signal control and multi-agent coordination~\cite{kumar2020conservative,lecarpentier2019non,padakandla2020reinforcement}.
 Most RL research extends the minmax worst-case analysis to methods such as Q-learning and SARSA.
 Recently, methods for value-based RL using non-contracting operators have been investigated in~\cite{bellemare2016increasing}.